grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/04_Octopus_Deploy_Cloud_Sign_up.md

-# NDCDevOpsWorkshop Octopus Cloud Sign-up
+# Octopus Cloud Sign-up

-## Octopus Cloud Sign-up

-This section will be instructor-led, but full details should be below.

 You will need to sign-up for the free Cloud edition for each attendee.
 You can get more details on [Octopus.com](https://octopus.com/start).

 - Browse to <https://octopus.com/start>
+- Enter your name and email address
 - Select Cloud
-- Input URL, Select the **Australia** Region, Company Name, and Phone number
+- Pick a name for your deployment,  Select the region closest to you, and enter your Company Name, Phone number and create a secure password
-- Press "Agree, start my trial"
+- Press "Start my trial"
 - Wait for it to spin up & sign in.
 - Take note of the URL